Bazel rules for swc

 This makes it a better choice for most developer workflows than tools like

 At the same, Bazel is a good fit for SWC too.
-It has still-developing features like a bundler, but you might want to use something else as a bundler, like esbuild.
+Instead of waiting for swc plugins, can already use whatever tools you like, for example you could choose any bundler, such as esbuild.
 Bazel's agnostic unix-pipeline-style composition of tools allows you to mix-and-match the best parts of the JS ecosystem, regardless what language they run on.
 With Bazel, you won't need to figure out SWC's plugin infrastructure.
 You can have SWC do what it's good at, and not even have it involved with the rest.

 Need help?
 This ruleset has support provided by https://aspect.dev.